nymtech/docs/index.md

 1. the SP receives the credential.
 1. the SP does local validation of the credential using the verification key of the relevant Issuing Authorities.
 1. the SP sends the credential to the Tendermint nodes to redeem it.
+1. the Credential Verifiers, meanwhile, monitor this chain and validate credential in redeem requests
-1. the Tendermint nodes redeem the credential, crediting the SP's account with 1 Nym.
+1. when a threshold number of Verifiers have notified Tendermint that given credential was valid, the Tendermint nodes redeem the credential, crediting the SP's account with 1 Nym.
 This is written to the chain to defend against double spending attacks.
 1. at this point, the SP has been paid 1 Nym.
 The user's client is now free to use the service provided by the SP.

 ## Dummy Service Provider response